 Disney World Monorail Transportation

 The monorail service is probably the most classic form of Disney Transportation.
-It is free to all and a must-do experience while on vacation.
+It is accessible to all and a must-do experience while on vacation.

 - Resort Monorail